 Though male sexual predation is nothing new,

-going back millennia,
+even going back millennia,

 these decades changed the social norms

-Sexual predaction used to be frowned on.
+Sexual predation used to be frowned on.

 From the 1960s it became not only acceptable